 Student Engagement hires approximately 25 WOU students to serve as members of the Orientation PLUS (Peer Leaders Understanding Students) Team!
-PLUS Team assists incoming students during the Summer Orientation, Advising, and Registration (SOAR) days, as well as works during New Student Week to get students excited about approaching school year and help new students make meaningful connections with their fellow classmates, which is approximately 1300 new incoming and transfer students each year.
+PLUS Team assists incoming students during the Summer Orientation, Advising, and Registration (SOAR) days, as well as works during Fall Orientation to get students excited about approaching school year and help new students make meaningful connections with their fellow classmates, which is approximately 1300 new incoming and transfer students each year.

 Following is a position description which outlines eligibility requirements, time commitments, responsibilities, and information concerning training and compensation.